plutext/neo4vertx/README.md

 ## Usage

-Deploy the neo4vertx and send a Cypher query request (to baseAddress.cypher.query).
-Please refer to the doc/examples directory for more information.
+Deploy neo4vertx within your vert.x application and send a Cypher query request.
+Please refer to the doc/examples directory for a complete working example.

 ### Example "basic usage" of neo4vertx: